Tournament Director Resources

 Guide to Use:

 - A TD has an idea of a date they would like to host a tournament

-- On the Master tab, the TD will add the name will find the date they are interested in hosting and add their team name under that date
+- On the Main tab, the TD will add the month and date they are interested in hosting and add their team name under that date

 - The team name should be highlighted in their region specific color indicated at the top of the sheet